DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 ## How do teacher degree apprenticeships work?
 During a teacher degree apprenticeship you’ll work in a school and earn a salary while getting a bachelor’s degree and [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).

 The teaching apprenticeship is a 4-year, full-time course that lets you train as a teacher with an accredited teacher training provider.
-Trainee teachers will spend an average of 40% of their time (two days a week) studying for their degree with a university.
+Trainee teachers will spend an average of 40% of their time (2 days a week) studying for their degree with a university.

 The salary you’ll earn as a TDA trainee will depend on the type of school you work in and where the school is.